 The research to be undertaken will be in the interface of quantum optics, condensed matter and QIP with emphasis in the simulation of quantum many body effects with atomic and photonic systems.

 A PhD in physics is required and a strong background in theoretical quantum optics is essential.
-The ideal candidate should have knowledge and/or experience in one or more of the following areas: cavity QED (including solid state-photonic crystals Circuit QED), slow light systems, cold atoms, ion traps and photonic waveguides.
+The ideal candidate should have knowledge and/or experience in one or more of the following areas in order of priority: Circuit QED, slow light systems, ion traps or cold atoms.
 Experience in collaborating with experimentalists in any the above areas will be a major advantage as the group is in collaboration with related experimental groups both in CQT and overseas.
 The candidate should posses a strong background in numerical modeling of physical problems in the above areas.

-The positions are available as soon as possible (for two years in the first instance) and we accept applications until a suitable candidate is found.
-Applications should be sent by email to firstname.lastname@example.org.
+The positions are available as soon as possible (for two years in the first instance), with a competitive salary and travel money.
+We accept applications until a suitable candidate is found.
+Applications should be sent by email to email@example.com .
 They should contain a two page summary of their past research, a CV and the contact details (email) of three referees